Linux

 7. Lock the root Account (optional)

-CAUTION If you do not have a password for the admin
+password without a password for the admin

 account and added it to the wheel